Subpart 201-3: Permit Exempt and Trivial Activities

 (iii) is used exclusively to screen minerals at a facility where no crushing or grinding takes place.

-(31) Surface coating operations which are specifically exempted from regulation under Part 228 of this Title, with respect to emissions of volatile organic compounds which are not given an A rating pursuant to Part 212 of this Chapter.
+(31) Surface coating operations which are specifically exempted from regulation under Part 228 of this Title, with respect to emissions of volatile organic compounds which are not given an A rating pursuant to Part 212 of this Title.

 (32) Pharmaceutical tablet branding operations.